Management and Leadership

 - Interacts with the process of taking ideas/technology to market

 Applications are processed on a rolling basis.
 Applications will be accepted through July 1, 2013, however due to high interest, we expect the eight program slots to fill by spring as we will admit regions on a rolling basis.
 (Please do not use the red "Apply Now" button at the top of the screen.)
 Apply Now > >

-David Sarnoff Professor of Management of Technology Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management Faculty Director, Martin Trust Center for MIT Entrepreneurship
+Associate Dean for Innovation; Alvin J. Siteman (1948) Professor of Entrepreneurship; Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management; Faculty Director, Martin Trust Center for MIT Entrepreneurship

 Senior Lecturer Managing Director, The Martin (1958) Trust Center for MIT Entrepreneurship